Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 Thematisation – the violence of ontology

-‘In ontology, the other is assimilated to the same like so much food and drink … ontology is the movement of comprehension, which takes possession of things through the activity of labor, where conceptual labor resembles manual labor.
-Ontology is like the movement of the hand, the organ for grasping and seizing, which takes hold of (prend) and comprehends (comprend) things in a manipulation of otherness … Levinas outlines and criticizes this digestive philosophy, where the knowing ego is what he calls ‘the melting pot’ of Being, transmuting all otherness into itself’ (Critchley, 2002, p.
+‘In ontology, the other is assimilated… like so much food and drink… ontology is the movement of comprehension, which takes possession of things through the activity of labor, where conceptual labor resembles manual labor.
+Ontology is like the movement of the hand, the organ for grasping and seizing, which takes hold of (prend) and comprehends (comprend) things in a manipulation of otherness’ (Critchley, 2002, p.
 16).

 The fundamental violence of physiotherapy

-That Levinas’s critique of ontology challenges the basis of Western healthcare and exposes an easily unnoticed, but inherent violence in it is particularly evident in the philosophical foundations upon which contemporary physiotherapy practice is built.
-As a result of this grounding, however, this violence inevitably also pervades the profession’s most fundamental theoretical concepts and it’s clinical and professional practices.
-In this section, we therefore first turn our attention to the philosophical foundations of physiotherapy, as they are the primary locale in which this violence takes places, before showing how it plays out in three different areas of clinical and professional theory and practice: the overarching aims of physiotherapy, the theory and practice of diagnosis; and the notion and enforcing of professional identities.
+Mainstream contemporary physiotherapy builds on Western science and medicine, both of which are firmly grounded in ontology and epistemology as outlined here.
+As a result, the violence of thematisation inevitably pervades the profession’s most fundamental theoretical concepts, as well as the clinical and professional practices built on these.
+In this section, we first turn our attention to the philosophical foundations of physiotherapy to extrapolate how this is the case there, before looking at how this fundamental violence plays out in three different areas of clinical and professional theory and practice: the overarching aims of physiotherapy, the theory and practice of diagnosis; and the notion and enforcing of professional identities.

 The philosophical foundations of physiotherapy

-The historical philosophical foundations of physiotherapy present the first and most fundamental field that Levinas’s critique of the violence and unethical basis of ontology and thematisation applies to within physiotherapy.
+Levinas’s critique of ontology and its inherent violence are particularly relevant to the philosophical foundations of physiotherapy, because they lay the groundwork for its application to other professional theories and practices.
 As with nursing, midwifery, occupational therapy, and other orthodox health professions, the philosophical foundations of physiotherapy have had a longstanding affinity with biomedicine.
 This is, in part, because the medical profession established itself as the pre-eminent healthcare profession in the developed world after the middle of the nineteenth century.
 Biomedicine brought forward significant advances in the scientific method, and aggressively promoted positivism and Enlightenment principles of the primacy of the autonomous, self-determining and sovereign human (Nicholls, 2018).

 Physiotherapy followed biomedicine in adopting the idea of a single objective reality (Nicholls, 2009).
 This belief upheld a number of critical assumptions underpinning the scientific basis of physiotherapy theory and practice, including the belief that reality, phenomena, or objects exist separate and independent of subjective experience, or subjectivity.
 This view held that every object has a distinct nature, or essence of its own; which, thanks to its separate nature and existence, can be distinguished, observed, and identified through the rigorous application of scientific methods.
 Critically, other entities – including people, bodies, actions, intentions, values and beliefs – can be known by a knowledge-gaining and knowledge-bearing subject (Crotty, 1998; Grant & Giddings, 2002).